 The Tiger and Dragon are Celestial Animals, credited in Form School feng shui with complementary energy and special status in landscaping for well-being and good fortune.

-The Tiger represents the yin or female chi, the direction West, the color white, and the element Metal.
+The Tiger represents the yin or female chi, the direction West, the color white, and the element metal.
 It is an embodiment of purpose and patience (much as a tiger deliberately and patiently stalks its prey).
 Its power is coiled and hidden deep within but a tiger can spring into action with transformative, even deadly force at will.
 Tiger is assigned to the right side of your property as you face out from the main entrance.
 That part of the environment or landscape should be lower than the left side because the Tiger is an earth creature and more grounded than the Dragon.

 Dragon energy is male, bold, extroverted, and sky-centered.
 The green Dragon's direction is East and its element is Wood.
 When evaluating the landscape, Dragon is located to the left of the property as you face out from the front door.
 This area should be higher than the right side of the property.
 Features might include a hill, a slope, an extra story, a raised porch, or a tall tree.
 The Dragon is fiery and destructive but its force is tempered by the Tiger energy.
 So, the yin-yang of these two powerful creatures creates a perfect balance.

-Symbols of the Tiger and Dragon
+Symbols of the Tiger and Dragon in Mythology

 Pulling the energies of the Tiger and the Dragon into the yin-yang symbol visualizes the interplay of light and dark energy.
 Typically, the light half of the symbol contains a drop of darkness and the dark half is punctuated by a drop of light.
 A Tiger and Dragon yin yang illustrates the ancient principle with depictions of the colorful creatures.
 The yang Dragon is set against the yin Tiger in a swirling dynamic curve.